Open Data – Data – Medical Devices-breakinglatest.news-Breaking Latest News

 Description:

-The dataset you are about to download contains more than one million records.
-This number can cause problems if displayed in some software.
-In order to consult the dataset, it is therefore advisable to use software without this limitation or to automatically manage the acquisition of data in your systems.

-The dataset contains the complete list of medical devices registered in the database and the Ministry of Health Repertoire, in particular:
+The dataset contains the weekly variations of the medical devices registered in the database and the Ministry of Health Repertoire; the dataset includes the changes recorded in the week preceding the Last update date of the dataset in question; in the section Previous versions datasets of the previous 2 weeks are available.

 - Data relating to the manufacturer/assembler – name, fiscal code, VAT number or VAT number.